How HRV Changes During Exercise

 Best Devices for Exercise HRV

-Exercise HRV measurement requires beat-to-beat accuracy during movement, which limits your options significantly.
-The Polar H10 chest strap remains the gold standard for exercise HRV, offering research-grade R-R interval accuracy even during intense activity.
+Exercise HRV measurement needs beat-to-beat accuracy during movement, which narrows your options significantly.
+The Polar H10 chest strap remains the gold standard, offering research-grade R-R interval accuracy even during intense activity.
 It connects to numerous apps that provide real-time HRV analysis during workouts.

 The Garmin HRM-Pro is another excellent chest strap option that stores data for later sync and integrates seamlessly with Garmin watches.
 For real-time HRV display during exercise, you need a compatible app— Elite HRV, HRV4Training, and Polar's own app all offer exercise HRV features.
 Wrist-based optical sensors on watches and rings are not suitable for exercise HRV because motion artifacts corrupt the signal during movement.
 They work well for resting and morning measurements but should not be used for real-time training guidance.
 If you already own a wrist device, pair it with a chest strap for workouts while using the wrist sensor for morning baseline readings.